ObjectBox Sync Connector Setup

 This section gives some technical details about MongoDB snapshot isolation.
 You can skip it if your import was completed successfully.

-If you run into snapshot errors like "SnapshotTooOld" during an import, this is likely due to a MongoDB setting.
-To read the data from MongoDB, the ObjectBox Sync Connector uses the to ensure consistent reads at a single point in time (from a database perspective).
+What is happening?
+To read the data from MongoDB, the ObjectBox Sync Connector uses the snapshot read concern to ensure consistent reads at a single point in time (from a strict database perspective).
 MongoDB keeps snapshots for a limited time, e.g. 5 minutes by default.
 Thus, if reading the data from MongoDB does not complete within that time, it will fail with a snapshot history error.